litespeedtech/lscache-joomla/README.md

 LiteSpeed Cache for Joomla
 ============================
-LiteSpeed LSCache for Joomla is a high performance, low cost, user friendly cache plugin.
+LiteSpeed Cache for Joomla is a high performance, low cost, user friendly cache plugin.
 It will tremendously speed up your site, and reduce server load with minimal management efforts.

 For most Joomla sites, the default settings work well.
 Very few option need to be changed.